sergeo92/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Add permissions of hello a olley
+Add permissions execution all subdirectories